A-MOHAMED14/CSS-portfolio/README.md

 ## Project Overview

-The goal of this project was to develop a work portfolio showcasing my skills and accomplishments utilising advanced HTML and CSS techniques.
+The goal of this project is to develop a work portfolio showcasing my skills and accomplishments utilising advanced HTML and CSS techniques.

 ## Live Demo